 Miracle - A surprising and welcome event that is not explicable by natural or scientific laws and is therefore considered to be the work of a divine agency.— Webster's dictionary

-Not only do I believe in miracles, I expect them to occur in my life in answer to my prayers.
-Although we don't hear about divine miracles as often nowadays (probably because bad news pushes them off the front page) they do still happen.
-I know because I was the recipient of a divine miracle on Christmas Day.
-The following is a true account of my miracle and the events as they occurred that night.
+I believe in miracles.
+I have enough faith to expect them to happen in my life in when I pray.
+Even though we don't hear enough about divine miracles nowadays, they do still happen.
+I know because I was the recipient of a divine miracle on Christmas Day 2002.
+The following is a true account of that miracle and the events as they occurred that day.

-In December 2002, I had been caring for my 83 year old mother throughout her 22 year battle with primary progressive Multiple Sclerosis (MS).
-By far, that year had been the toughest for mother and me.
-MS had robbed her of the ability to speak and had made eating and swallowing difficult.
-At the same time, she started having seizures, which gradually became more persistent, progressive, unrelenting and eventually, life-threatening.
-As a result, mother was hospitalized and given high doses of phenobarbital to quell the seizure activity.
+To give you a little background, by December of that year, I had been caring for my 83 year old mother throughout her 22 year battle with primary progressive Multiple Sclerosis (MS).
+MS had long ago taken away her ability to walk, but by 2002, Mom had also lost her ability to speak, feed herself, chew or swallow.
+At the same time, she started having seizures, which gradually became more persistent, unrelenting, and life-threatening.
+As a result, Mom was hospitalized and given high doses of phenobarbital to quell the seizures.
 We left the hospital 12 days later, just three days before Christmas.

-For sure, things were not looking good at that point.
-Nonetheless, I continued to hope that mother would pull through as she had done so often in the past.
-Taking her back to the hospital was not an option, so I called my sister, and waited for her to come.
-During the long hours we were alone, I held mother's hand and talked to her.
+I really didn't know what else to do except put her to bed and hope that she would pull through as she had done in the past.
+Even though things were not looking good at that point, I made the decision not to take her back to the hospital.
+Instead, I called for the home care nurse, and left her a message to come.
+Going back to the hospital was not an option for us.
+It was Mom's wish and mine that when death came he would find her at home.
+I called my sister and waited for her to come.
+During the long hours I was alone, I held Mom's hand and talked to her.
 I believed that even in her comatose state, she could still hear me.

 Later that evening, my sister joined me in a bedside vigil for our mother.
-We stood watch as imminent death seemed poised to take our mother from us.
-I don't remember why now, but for some reason, I needed something from the drugstore.
+Together we stood watch as imminent death seemed poised to take our mother from us.
+I don't remember why, but for some reason, I needed something from the drugstore.
 My sister volunteered to go.
 It was after midnight when she left for the 24-hour pharmacy a few blocks away.
-It seemed like she was gone for a long time.
+It seemed like she was gone for a longer than usual time.
 I wondered if she was somewhere crying?
-I looked out the window, it was snowing.
-It was Christmas Day.
+I went over to the window to look out.
+It was snowing.
+It was then I realized it was Christmas Day.

-Returning to mother's bedside, I reached in to hold her hand.
-I was startled by how cold her skin had become, like the life blood had suddenly drained out of her.
-I checked to see if she was still breathing, and she was, but just barely.
-I hurried to the other side of the bed where hung her 1,000 ml drainage bag.
-It should have been full since she was still taking in fluids through the feeding tube.
-Instead, it was empty except for a reddish-brown residue at the bottom.
-My immediate thought went to her kidneys—could they be shutting down?
-For the first time, I allowed myself to entertain the real possibility that mother was slipping away.
-In desperation, I cried aloud,
+Still alone, I returned to mother's bedside and reached for her hand.
+I was surprised by how cold it had become.
+I started rubbing her arms, legs, feet—I was startled by how ice cold they all were— like the life blood had suddenly drained out of them.
+I checked her to see if she was still breathing.
+She was, but just barely.
+Her breathing was shallow and made a faint rattling noise when she exhaled.
+I ran to the other side of the bed to check the 1,000 ml drainage bag that hung there.
+It should have been full of urine since she was still taking in fluids through the feeding tube.
+But, it was empty except for a reddish-brown stain at the bottom.
+My immediate thought was that her kidneys had shut down.
+For the first time, I allowed myself to entertain the real possibility that Mom was slipping away; that she was in fact dying.
+In desperation, I cried aloud—

-As I leaned over mother's bed, I got a sudden urge to use the bathroom.
-When I returned moments later, I grasped mother's hand again, but something was different.
-She felt noticeably warmer.
-Surprised by this, I began feeling for her arms, her legs, her feet, her forehead—her entire body was feverishly hot.
-I went quickly to the other side of the bed to check her drainage bag.
-It was filled to its 1000 ml capacity with pale, yellow urine after having been empty only moments before.
+Just at that moment, I got an sudden urge to use the bathroom.
+When I returned moments later, I took Mom's hand again, but something was different.
+Her hand felt noticeably warmer.
+Surprised by this, I began feeling for her arms, her legs, her feet, her forehead—her entire body was now feverishly hot.
+Quickly I went to the other side of the bed to check her drainage bag.
+The bag was filled to overflowing with clear, yellow urine after having been empty only moments before.

 Mom died, but not on Christmas Day.
-She died the day after on December 26 sometime around 1:00 pm.
-My sister and I were together when mother breathed her last.
-This might have been the end of the story were it not for Jesus Christ.
+She died the day after on December 26 sometime around 2:00 pm.
+This time my sister and I were together when mother breathed her last.
+This might have been the end of the story were it not for what Jesus Christ did long ago in dying for our sins so that we could be reconciled to God.
 Because of Christ, life doesn't end at the grave.
-Who everbelieves in Christ is assured of eternal life.
+And whoever believes in Christ is assured of eternal life.
 I can't wait to see mother again to find out what really happened on that fateful Christmas Day.

 God loved the people of this world so much that he gave his only Son, so that everyone who has faith in him will have eternal life and never really die.
 John 3:16 CEV